-- The Department of Nutrition offers an accredited dietetic internship program to prepare for entry-level dietetic practice and eligibility for the registration examination. - The emphasis of the eight-month program is on community dietetics practice, health promotion, and wellness.
-There is also a concentration emphasis on "The Treatment of Eating Disorders" for those who apply and are accepted.
-Admission to the Simmons Nutrition and Dietetics program/certificate does not guarantee admission to the Simmons Dietetic Internship.
-Please go to http://www.simmons.edu/academics/graduate-programs/dietetic-internship-program for further details.
+- The Department of Nutrition offers an accredited dietetic internship program to prepare for entry-level dietetic practice and eligibility for the registration examination. - The emphasis of the program is on community dietetics practice, health promotion, and wellness.
+There are three concentrations from which to choose: Community Nutrition, The Treatment of Eating Disorders, and Pediatrics (the latter two for those who apply and are accepted).
+Admission to the Simmons Nutrition and Dietetics program/certificate does not guarantee admission to the Simmons Dietetic Internship. - Please refer to Section 4 for details of our partnership programs.